numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Implementation:** There are two distinct cases above:

 1. The user has provided no dtype information.
-2. The user provided a DType class  -- as represented, for example, by the parametric instance ``"S"`` representing a string of any length.
+2. The user provided a DType class  -- as represented, for example, by ``"S"`` representing a string of any length.

 In the first case, it is necessary to establish a mapping from the Python type(s) of the constituent elements to the DType class.

-When the DType class is known, the correct dtype instance still needs to be found.
+When the DType class is known, the correct dtype instance, e.g. the correct string length, still needs to be found.

-This shall be implemented by leveraging two pieces of information:
+These two cases shall be implemented by leveraging two pieces of information:

 1. ``DType.type``: The current type attribute to indicate which Python scalar type is associated with the DType class (this is a *class* attribute that always exists for any datatype and is not limited to array coercion).
-2. The reverse lookup will remain hardcoded for the basic Python types initially.
-   Otherwise the ``type`` attribute will be used, and at least initially may enforce deriving the scalar from a NumPy-provided scalar base class.
-   This method may be expanded later (see alternatives).
-3. ``__discover_descr_from_pyobject__(cls, obj) -> dtype``: A classmethod that
+2. ``__discover_descr_from_pyobject__(cls, obj) -> dtype``: A classmethod that
    returns the correct descriptor given the input object.
    *Note that only parametric DTypes have to implement this*, most datatypes can simply use a default (singleton) dtype instance which is found only